jSwAggy01/jSwAggy01/README.md

 ### Helloo!  👋

-My name is Jason and I'm a recent graudate from the University of California, Riverside.
+My name is Jason and I'm a recent graduate from the University of California, Riverside.
 I'm a mathematician by trade but I've grown quite fond of programming over the years, so much so that it has developed into a vested interest of mine.

 🔭 Currently I'm:
 - Working on personal projects!